SportsMonkie.com

 Why is Flo-Jo's record so controversial?+

-Florence Griffith-Joyner's 1988 records are debated partly because of questions about wind readings and the doping-era context of the time, though she never failed a drugs test.
-Their extraordinary margins over subsequent performances keep the discussion alive, even as the records still stand officially.
+Florence Griffith-Joyner's 1988 records are debated partly over a wind-gauge reading that day and the doping-era context of late-1980s track and field, though she never failed a drug test.
+The extraordinary margin over every performance since keeps the debate alive even as the records officially stand.

 Who are the greatest current female sprinters?+